kiki-le-singe/react-redux-boilerplate/README.md

 $ npm run prod
 ```

-Starts up express server to serve your app at `localhost:8080`.
+Starts up koa server to serve your app at `localhost:8080`.

 ```shell